 The whole COH team swears by the Mecca Cosmetica Enlightened From Within Illuminating Balm.
 It’s super lush, glossy, glow-y and looks super natural.
 Part of its beauty is its size—you can pack it to reapply on the go!

 Now that I’ve essentially laid my soul bare to you, I ask only one favour in return.
 What are your favourite splurge and save products?
-Let’s build an MTV Cribs-worthy makeup bag together in the comments below.
+Let’s build the ultimate makeup bag together in the comments below.